Botswana ~ Limpopo Valley, Horizon Horseback Mashatu

 |Contact us at email@example.com or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions|

-The meeting point for these safaris is usually at Johannesburg airport in South Africa and transfers are arranged for you from there, either by private charter to Limpopo Valley airstrip in Botswana (about an hours flight), or overland to Ponts Drift border post (about 5 and a half hours).
+The safari meeting point is usually Johannesburg airport in South Africa, with transfers arranged from there, either by private charter to Limpopo Valley airstrip in Botswana (about an hours flight), or overland to Ponts Drift border post (about 5 and a half hours drive).
 The set group rate charter transfer is £420 per person return which is added to the safari cost.

 Vehicle transfers can be arranged (cost approx £300 per person return assuming minimum 2 people).